 Last but Certainly Not Least… What Insurance Cover is Needed?

 This is particularly crucial if you are buying a home and have never had an oil central heating system.
 Having adequate insurance cover in place is essential.
-Oil spills and leaks can be extremely expensive to clean up, so you’ll want to make sure that you’re covered.
-You need to consider things such as accidental damage, damage to neighbouring properties and the clean up cost if the oil makes its way into a water way – this will all be your responsibility.
+Premium heating oil spills and leaks can be extremely expensive to clean up, so you’ll want to make sure that you’re covered.
+You need to consider things such as accidental damage, damage to neighbouring properties and the clean up cost if the heating oil makes its way into a water way – this will all be your responsibility.
 Before buying a home, you can get a quote for cover so that you’re aware of how much it is likely going to cost.